 If you are significantly older, AARP suggests you always carry your identification and emergency-contact information when doing any physical activity, in case of emergency situations.

 On a related note, it equally is critical to have your personal financial and legal affairs in order, just in case.
-The experienced elder law attorneys at Cordell Planning Partners provide affordable smart solutions for estate plans, wills, trusts, Powers of Attorney, and other safeguards.
+The experienced elder law attorneys at TuckerAllen provide affordable smart solutions for estate plans, wills, trusts, Powers of Attorney, and other safeguards.